 A chance meeting at Pearson International Airport between an elite Kenyan runner and a Hamilton middle school teacher led to a school presentation outlining what it is like being a primary school student in a rural area of Kenya known as Ol Joro Orok.

 Two students in the audience became so emotionally upset and angry with the school sanitary conditions they heard about that they decided to mobilize their entire school to initiate change.
 That effort became the project known as Road Race to Kenyan Relief.
 Quite unexpectedly, their actions set into motion a chain of events.
-Over the next few years their passionate notion of “giving back” developed into a registered Canadian charitable organization known today as Connecting Countries Adopt-a-School.
+Over the next few years their passionate notion of “giving back” developed into a registered Canadian charitable organization known today as Connecting Countries (formally Connecting Countries Adopt-A-School).

 “We use latrines which even made us to have different kinds of diseases… we lost one of our school pupils who was ill because of going to such bad latrines.”